sysrich/rootco.de-web/_drafts/omnia-lxc-leap.md

 TODO - backup k2so + restore script
-TODO - csync/rsync crons - csync of home takes a few minutes TODO - set boot notify to work inside LXC container, not omnia, omnia won't work when rebooting container
+TODO - csync/rsync crons - csync of home takes a few minutes TODO - set boot notify to work inside LXC container, not omnia, omnia won't work when rebooting container TODO - Salt proxy from k2so to c3po